polospeter/TensorFlow-Advanced-Techniques-Specialization/README.md

 Learning Objectives:

--Use various TensorFlow functions to create tensor objects
+- Use various TensorFlow functions to create tensor objects
--Describe the difference between graph-based execution and eager execution in TensorFlow
+- Describe the difference between graph-based execution and eager execution in TensorFlow
--Use TensorFlow’s GradientTape to calculate derivatives of loss functions
+- Use TensorFlow’s GradientTape to calculate derivatives of loss functions

 Reference: CNN for visual recognition https://cs231n.github.io/neural-networks-3/#summary